 - Residents can and should have a say in the decisions that affect their lives within the residence.
-Resident Councils can do many things that will help the entire assisted living community. - Similar to a tenants' association, councils can represent the interests of those living together and can provide a way for residents to have a say in the way their residence is run. - Resident Councils can enrich the lives of all the residents and help to recognize the talents and skills that many residents have.
-For example, various committees can be set up to help non-English speaking residents, visit sick residents, help other residents who need help with such things as voting, address civic issues, and develop resident activities and entertainment. - Resident Councils can participate in: staff interviewing, hiring and training, decorating the residence, menu planning, scheduling officers and they keep the minutes.
-They focus on maintenance, food and minor decoration.
-The administrator said that, "They had input into the curtains when we redecorated.
-They were also involved in having the cigarette container outside replaced."
+Resident Councils can do many things to help the assisted living community. - Similar to a tenants' association, councils can represent the interests of those living together and can provide a way for residents to have a say in how their residence is run. - Resident Councils can enrich the lives of all residents and help to recognize their talents and skills.
+For example, committees can be set up to help non-English speaking residents, visit sick residents, help other residents who need help with such things as voting, address civic issues, and develop resident activities and entertainment. - Resident Councils can participate in: staff interviewing, hiring and training, decorating the residence, menu planning, scheduling mealtimes, and identifying and resolving complaints, etc. Residents who are involved feel that they are a part of the community and tend to be more satisfied.